Tax-Free Childcare: Qualifying children

 Claimants responsible for a disabled child are entitled to a top-up of up to £4000 a year (£1000 per 3 month entitlement period) compared to up to £2000 for non-disabled children.

-A child counts as disabled for TFC purposes if Disability Living Allowance, Personal Independence Payment, Armed Forces Independent Payment or any allowance or payment from another EEA state which is similar to these benefits is being paid.
+A child counts as disabled for TFC purposes if Disability Living Allowance, disability assistance in Scotland, Personal Independence Payment, Armed Forces Independent Payment or any allowance or payment from a prescribed state (EEA or Switzerland) which is similar to these benefits is being paid.

 A child who is certified as severely sight impaired or blind by a consultant ophthalmologist also counts as a disabled child.